Scripture Reference: Matthew 18:10-14 and Luke 15:1-7

 - If everyone in the world was obeying God and only one person did not believe in him, would God care about that one person?
 Yes!
 Each and every person is important to God.

-- I Just Wannabe a Sheep
+- I Just Wanna Be a Sheep Song

 - Refer to the Song Page on this website for more options.